rmanium/react-sharables/README.md

 > Boilerplate for publishing React modules with Rollup and 2 examples of its usage via create-react-app and nextJS.

+Here is the [github page](https://rmanium.github.io/react-sharables) with storybook where you can demo your available components.

 ## Intro

 *Note*: This was originally created on Oct 30 2020 (I hope the year you look at this is better than 2020!)